How to create a free shipping bar that boosts sales

 2. Free shipping bar with order amount countdown

-Another practice that works well is a countdown that changes when customers start adding items to the cart.
+Another practice that works well is a free shipping countdown that appears when customers start adding items to the cart.

 Here is how to implement this tactic